 Facial bone structures among Filipinos are quite similar between males and females.
 With high cheekbones and similar face shapes.
 Trans-pinay women are among the most beautiful in the world.
 (Even without any cosmetic surgery enhancements);

 Few Trans-pinay seem to develop male characteristics such as prominent Adam’s apples.
 Or broad shoulders or other key markers which suggest they may have been born male;

 When many Trans-pinay start taking medication such as birth control pills.
 (For their hormonal content and which many do in their teens).
 Or begin sanctioned courses of hormones, their redistribution of fat.
 (To the hips and thighs).
 And, often natural breast growth.
 Means that their body shape becomes very feminine very easy.

 Then there is the mental side.
 And key attractions of Trans-pinay for potential suitors looking to date.
 Such ladyboys include:

 Yes, there may appear to be a contradiction between the conservative society.
 Which Tran-pinay to grow up in in The Philippines.
 But the reality is that tolerance of others who are different in some way.
-It is very much engrained in societies in most Asian countries.
+It is very much ingrained in societies in most Asian countries.
 It's only when religious bodies or dictatorial governments, need to exert control.
-That Transgender people and other minorities tend to be more marginalised.
+That Transgender people and other minorities tend to be more marginalized.

 Hopefully, The Philippines can continue to change.
 And work towards better understanding and support when it comes to Trans-pinays.